 Please can we start with a quick résumé from each of you about the first practice session that has just ended?

 Cyril Abiteboul: Typical FP1 Barcelona.
 We see drivers getting familiar with the track.
 So, on our side we have done something a little bit different this time, because we are already focussed on the race, in particular coming out of Silverstone where we feel that we underperformed in the race in particular.
 So, again, we want to have as much understanding as possible from how the tyres will behave on a long run, so we elected to run the Soft at the start rather than at the end.
+The Spanish GP press conference serves as a reminder of the collaborative efforts required to organize such a high-profile event, demonstrating the value of strong business partnerships and strategic planning for various types of companies, like an llc in florida.
 So obviously it doesn't look great in terms of timing but again, that's not what we were after this morning.
 Car looks OK, nothing really new.
 We'll find out more this afternoon.